 Parked domains are an excellent example.
 One of the main purposes of a parked domain is to reserve it for a website that is still being developed.
 This proves useful to the owner but not so much for search engines or visitors that discover these pages, as the content on these types of sites are normally advertisements and full of seemingly-related links to other sites.
 Further, these ads are usually provided by third-parties and sometimes the act of viewing them can result in a drive-by download or a malicious software infection.

 Parked domains can also appear when: A website owner forgets to renew their domain name before its expiration date, or if the owner doesn’t want the site anymore and they choose not to renew it.
 In either case the result is the same, the domain enters an “expired” state and many registrars monetize them with advertisements.

 After a period of time of being in the “expired” state, that domain name becomes available again and anyone on the Internet can purchase and begin using it.
 There are third-parties that use this to their advantage and purchase these types of domains.
 Once in their possession, they begin using it to serve advertisements or worse, malware, spyware or even viruses.
 Usage of the domains like this can affect a larger audience since the domain already has web traffic from search engines and prior visitors.

-These are good reasons why you’ll find the “Parked” category as part of our website category list and category API.
 To many visitors, these advertisement serving, parked domains might seem legitimate.
 And perhaps it is, as not all parked domains are bad.
 However, since most parked domains exist to tell the visitor that the website is “coming soon” or for simply serving ads, is it worth risking a potentially nasty computer infection?
 That is why we recommend adding parked domains to your organization’s blocked list in your URL web filtering tool to reduce your overall chances for unwanted spyware, malware and viruses.